F3real/F3real.github.io/content/pwnable_tw_start.md

 fi
 ~~~

-First, we need to find stack address so we can point `EIP` to right place.
-Fortunately for us, one of first instructions is `push esp;` which saves stack pointer to stack.
-If we look at flow of program we see that:
+First, we need to find a stack address so we can point `EIP` to the right place.
+Fortunately for us, one of the first instructions is `push esp;` which saves stack pointer to the stack.
+If we look at the flow of program we see that:

-1. `mov ecx, esp;` will make `write` syscall read from current stack address.
+1. `mov ecx, esp;` will make `write` syscall read from the current stack address.

-2. before `retn;` we have `add esp, 14h;` which removes all of that data pushed on stack after stack pointer (5 `push` instructions setting strings on stack) making `ESP` point to saved stack pointer.
+2. before `retn;` we have `add esp, 14h;` which removes all of that data pushed on stack after stack pointer (5 `push` instructions setting strings on the stack) making `ESP` point to the saved stack pointer.

 So if we trigger write again it will read saved stack pointer address.
 To do that we can use following **ROP** gadget: